spzwart/nemesis/README.md

 main.py:
 - `galactic_frame()` input position and velocity coordinates.
 - `typical_crosstime`: The typical crossing time of a parent system.
-Tendency is to keep diagnostic timestep below 5 times the crossing time.
+Tendency is to keep diagnostic timestep below 10 crossing times of the smallest system.
 - `maximum_radius`: Maximum parent radius
+- `minimum_radius`: Minimum parent radius
+- `kick_ast_iter`: How many iterations occur between kicking isolated asteroids

 src/environment_functions.py:
 - `threshold`: If no second-nearest parent system is within `DIST_THRESHOLD` from iterated parent, it is 'isolated' and a possible ejector.